 The DMC provides safe and compassionate orthopedic care at 6 hospitals, 13 clinics and 28 outpatient rehab centers throughout Metro Detroit.
 We are also proud to be the medical services provider for the Detroit Red Wings and Detroit Tigers.

-Blue Cross Blue Shield has designated DMC Harper University Hospital as a Blue Designation Center+ for knee and hip replacement.
-This designation is given to healthcare facilities and providers recognized for their expertise and efficiency in delivering specialty care.
+Blue Cross Blue Shield has designated DMC Harper University Hospital and DMC Huron Valley-Sinai Hospital as Blue Distinction Centers for knee and hip replacement.
+Blue Distinction Centers are healthcare facilities and providers recognized for their expertise in delivering specialty care.

 DMC has more than 35 operative and non-operative orthopedic and sports medicine physicians on staff who have performed thousands of joint replacement and orthopedic procedures from the simplest to the most complex.
-DMC hospitals have a total of four robots and continue to be among the top health systems in Michigan for performing robot-assisted hip and knee joint replacements.
+DMC hospitals have a total of four robots that perform minimally invasive, robot-assisted hip and knee joint replacements.